ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 Informal semantics of or pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We define informal semantics as an extension to `Haskell 2010 chapter 3.17.2: Informal Semantics of Pattern Matching <https://www.haskell.org/onlinereport/haskell2010/haskellch3.html#x8-600003.17.2>`_
+We define informal semantics as an extension to `Haskell 2010 chapter 3.17.2: Informal Semantics of Pattern Matching <https://www.haskell.org/onlinereport/haskell2010/haskellch3.html#x8-600003.17.2>`_:

 - Matching the pattern ``p1 | p2 | ... | pn`` against the value ``v`` is the
   result of matching ``v`` against ``p1`` if it is not a failure, or the result
   of matching ``p2 | .. | pn`` against ``v`` otherwise.

   All patterns in ``p1, p2, ... pn`` should bind same set of variables of same
   types.
-Patterns that bind existentials, dictionaries, or equalities are
+Or patterns **do not** bind existentials, dictionaries, or equalities.

+  This means constructors with existentials or GADT constructors can be used in
-  rejected by the type checker.
+  or patterns, but no variable bound by the patterns can have a type that
+  mentions existentials, and dictionaries and equalities won't be used in the
+  RHS.

 Here are some examples: ::